Cymatics – Sacred Geometry – DNA

 Many other cultures speak of drums, wind, hammers etc. All of these indicate some form of frequency being used to ‘create’ something.

-An early post on a sister site, Tranquility HQ, was written about Sacred Geometry – The Architecture of the Universe.
+An early post on a sister site, Tranquility HQ (now no longer available but will be reproduced here in the future), was written about Sacred Geometry – The Architecture of the Universe.
 The article reviews six videos presented by Charles Gilchrist, a successful artist and modern-day shaman for sacred geometry.
 Viewing these videos is highly recommended as together they provide an insight into the fundamentals of sacred geometry.
 Sacred geometry is mystical, powerful and exciting.
 It is difficult to express in words, yet you can sense its influence.
 It is often easier to describe sacred geometry using images and sound which draws on emotional, physical, intellectual and spiritual experiences.

 In an earlier article on Timberwolf HQ titled, What does Sacred Geometry have to do with DNA?, I wrote: